Get a quick understanding and know the basics.

-The difference between SPA and island, island generates JS requests only when there is a click interaction
+The difference between SPA and island, island triggers JS requests only when clicked.

-RSC can put the rendering of some components on the server, and the frontend only does pure display, and only the dependencies of RSC will not be packaged into the client.
-This way, if a component has a larger third-party dependency, the third-party dependency can be placed in RSC, and the component can be run on the server and the generated result can be transmitted to the browser for display.
+RSC can put the rendering of some components on the server, and the frontend only does pure display.
+Moreover, the dependencies of only RSC will not be bundled into the client.
+Therefore, if a component has a large third-party dependency, the third-party dependency can be placed in RSC, and the component can be run on the server and the generated result can be transmitted to the browser for display.

 For example, a chart, canvas, or markdown rendering is completed on the server.
-In this way, the client cannot access the rendering process.
+The client cannot access the rendering process.

 How to achieve it?

-Simply put, the HTML contains relevant information for executing JS, and additional JS will be parsed and triggered for download when necessary.
-This HTML containing additional information is called additional information serialization, such as events, states, etc.
+Simply put, the HTML contains relevant information for executing JS.
+When necessary, additional JS is parsed and triggered for download.
+This HTML with additional information is called extra information serialization, such as events, states, etc.

-- Record the events and states of the current component on HTML attributes, called serialization
+- Record the events and states of the current component on HTML attributes, which is called serialization.

 This ability is called resum-ability.

-For example, a counter tool, which displays a static page by default, and only downloads and executes JS when clicked.
-Before the user performs any operations, there is no JS download and execution at all, which is a complete lazy loading.
-During the build process, many chunks will be generated, each of which is small and has a small granularity.
+For example, a counter tool.
+The static page is displayed by default, and the JS is only downloaded and executed when clicked.
+Before the user interacts, there is no JS download and execution at all, which is a complete lazy loading.
+During the build process, many small chunks are generated, each with a small granularity.

 Is this the silver bullet to solve all problems?
-Not necessarily, for example, lazy loading execution also involves an activation process.
-Use dynamic prefetch technology reasonably.
+Not necessarily.
+For example, lazy loading execution also involves an activation process.
+Use dynamic prefetching techniques reasonably.